 |550 gil||1d6||2d4||x4||30 ft.|

 Blitzball: Often seen as a toy or tool for sport, the blitzball can be quite the unordinary weapon for adventurers.
 However, either from an attachment to the sport, or some innate childlike wonder, some people use the blitzball to deadly means.
-These weapons can be used in melee or thrown/kicked at a target dealing the same amount of damage, throwing/kicking the blitzball provokes an attack of opportunity.
+These weapons can be used thrown or kicked at a target dealing the same amount of damage which provokes an attack of opportunity.
 If the user misses an attack against an enemy it will continue up until 5 range increments are met, or will rebound against a surface.
 If the blitzball hits a target at range it will rebound to the user, to use in another iterative attack or for the next turn.

 Blitzball, Spiked: Acting almost identical to the unspiked version, this blitzball has spikes wrapped around it, with the user narrowly avoiding the spikes on attack.

 Fork, Qu Battle: A qu battle fork has reach.
 You can strike opponents 10 feet away with it, but you can’t use it against an adjacent foe.
 If you use a ready action to set a qu battle fork against a charge, you deal double damage on a successful hit against a charging character.
 A qu treats a qu battle fork as a martial weapon.

 Greatbow: You need at least two hands to use a greatbow, regardless of its size.
 A greatbow is too unwieldy to use while mounted.
 A greatbow sized for a Medium character is 6 feet or more in length when strung.
 Greatbows follow all of the normal rules for composite bows, including strength ratings.
 Each point of Strength bonus granted by the bow adds 200 gil to the cost.